conflito/changes-matcher/README.md

 ]
 ```

-Each `JSON` object in the returned list above informs the developer which pattern was matched,
+Each `JSON` object in the returned list above informs the developer which
-which assignment of values to each each variable matched the pattern, and which
+patterns (i.e., semantic conflict) matched, and for each pattern, which class (``targetClass``) and
-class and methods should be tested to trigger/reveal the semantic conflict.
-In
+methods (``coverMethods``) should be tested to trigger/reveal the pattern.
+For
-other words, the ``targetClass`` field of every ``testingGoal`` is the class to
-to be tested.
-Each value in the ``coverMethods`` field is a method that should
+the running example, two patterns patched: "Parallel Changes" and "Change Method 3".

+- To trigger the "Parallel Changes" pattern, a test generator would have
+to generate tests for the class `org.jboss.netty.handler.codec.frame.LengthFieldBasedFrameDecoder`
+and the method `org.jboss.netty.handler.codec.frame.LengthFieldBasedFrameDecoder.decode(Lorg/jboss/netty/channel/ChannelHandlerContext;Lorg/jboss/netty/channel/Channel;Lorg/jboss/netty/buffer/ChannelBuffer;)Ljava/lang/Object;`.

+- To trigger the "Change Method 3" pattern, a test generator would have
-be tested in order to reveal/trigger the conflict.
-(Note: for simplicity, the
+to generate tests for the class `org.jboss.netty.handler.codec.frame.LengthFieldBasedFrameDecoder`
-``coverMethodsLine`` represents the combined string of these methods to ease the
-initialization of the EvoSuite's option ``-Dcover_methods``.)
+and the methods `org.jboss.netty.handler.codec.frame.LengthFieldBasedFrameDecoder.decode(Lorg/jboss/netty/channel/ChannelHandlerContext;Lorg/jboss/netty/channel/Channel;Lorg/jboss/netty/buffer/ChannelBuffer;)Ljava/lang/Object;` and `org.jboss.netty.handler.codec.frame.LengthFieldBasedFrameDecoder.failIfNecessary(Lorg/jboss/netty/channel/ChannelHandlerContext;)V`.

 ## Extending Changes-Matcher